To,

 retain and motivate directors of the quality required to run the Company successfully;

-Relationship of remuneration to performance is clear and meets appropriate performance
+- Relationship of remuneration to performance is clear and meets appropriate

 balance between fixed and incentive pay reflecting short and long-term performance